 When we finally reached Norduz, we had to make a 1km trek through ‘no mans land’ to reach Armenia.
 The spectacular crossing is sandwiched between great mountains and is quite a lovely walk.
 There was also an electronic car picking up tourists and driving them to the other side (reports vary on whether this service is free.)

 The Iranian exit is very relaxed.
 They check our passport, we exit the building, we check our passports again, we walk over the bridge and then we check our passport a third time.

 In Armenia, despite less checkpoints, the process is incredibly slow.
 We were stuck behind a large group of people, all of which seemed to be smuggling in the contents of an entire house.
-There were maybe 25 people all a part of the same group and each one carrying 3 or 4 garbage bags full of toys and stovetops.
+There were maybe 25 people all apart of the same group and each one carrying 3 or 4 completely full garbage bags.